Portugal sets records in one of world’s worst virus surges

 The government said Wednesday facilities in such places as hotels, university residences and church premises will soon have 2,300 beds where patients can be kept under observation.

-Meanwhile, authorities launched a program of rapid COVID-19 tests at schools in the hardest-hit areas of the country amid a severe surge in cases.
+Meanwhile, authorities launched a program of rapid COVID-19 tests at schools in hardest-hit areas amid a severe surge in cases.

 Portugal is in lockdown, but the government is reluctant to close schools.
 It says that if schools close there are children who won’t get proper meals, who have no computer, no access to the Internet, and who don’t have their own room at home and get no help with their studies.